Manohar7104/Portfolio/README.md

-# 💼 Veera Manohar — Developer Portfolio 🚀
+# 💼 Veera Manohar — Portfolio 🚀

 Welcome to my **personal portfolio website**, created as a submission for the **Bildfolio Hackathon 2025**.
 This website showcases my skills, education, projects, and experiences with a clean, tech-focused design — fully responsive and optimized for performance and accessibility.